typeawoman/typeawoman.github.io/_posts/2020-02-23-Productivity.md

 For being more productive in our every day, we use tools and hacks to structure, manage and get order into our lives.
 Here are some that I use day to day or cannot live without and I would love to hear about yours, as I am always open to discover new tools. :) <!--more-->

-<span style="color:#d40202; font-weight: bold"><a href="https://evernote.com/intl/de/" style="color: #d40202;font-weight: normal;text-decoration: underline;" target="_blank">Evernote</a></span> - I use Evernote for long-form typing and really appreciate its easy, mobile and clean design.
+<span style="color:#d40202; font-weight: bold"><a href="https://evernote.com/intl/de/" style="color: #d40202;font-weight: bold;text-decoration: underline;" target="_blank">Evernote</a></span> - I use Evernote for long-form typing and really appreciate its easy, mobile and clean design.
 I pretty much use it every day for reflection and journal writing.

-<span style="color:#d40202; font-weight: bold">Moleskine/Notes</span> - I used to rely heavily on Wunderlist for to dos, but ever since it got bought by Microsoft I reverted back to good old Moleskine <a href="https://us.moleskine.com/volant-journal-black/p0413" style="color: #d40202;font-weight: normal;text-decoration: underline;" target="_blank">notebook</a> for jotting down to dos and notes.
+<span style="color:#d40202; font-weight: bold">Moleskine/Notes</span> - I used to rely heavily on Wunderlist for to dos, but ever since it got bought by Microsoft I reverted back to good old Moleskine <a href="https://us.moleskine.com/volant-journal-black/p0413" style="color: #d40202;font-weight: bold;text-decoration: underline;" target="_blank">notebook</a> for jotting down to dos and notes.
 I also use Notes on my iPhone for to dos.

-<span style="color:#d40202; font-weight: bold"><a href="https://whereby.com/" style="color: #d40202;font-weight: normal;text-decoration: underline;" target="_blank">Whereby</a></span> - This is by far the easiest and most intuitive video conferencing tool I have come across.
+<span style="color:#d40202; font-weight: bold"><a href="https://whereby.com/" style="color: #d40202;font-weight: bold;text-decoration: underline;" target="_blank">Whereby</a></span> - This is by far the easiest and most intuitive video conferencing tool I have come across.
 No dial-ins, no downloads, no hiccups.
 You have a virtual room, and you share the link with the other party.
 That's it - great for remote work.

 <span style="color:#d40202; font-weight: bold"><a href="https://www.google.com/photos/about/" style="color: #d40202;font-weight: normal;text-decoration: underline;" target="_blank">Google Photos</a></span> - I like the powerful image-recognition feature to search text-to-image.
 Best way to find "passports", "presentation", "love" - try it :)